mattschroeder97/book2/learning/week7/netapp.md

 Our team determines the following questions are too complex for Tableau and require custom scripts to be written.

+* The development of [Time Maps](https://districtdatalabs.silvrback.com/time-maps-visualizing-discrete-events-across-many-timescales) might be to complex for Tableau.
+Time Maps could be used to graph observations based on their time difference from the previous observation (x-axis) and the next observation (y-axis).
+We already have the x-axis values.
+These are the Delta Times.
+We would need to calculate the y-axis values which are the deltas between the current Observation Time and the next for a particular system.

 * (Question)
 * (Question)